RytnixR/Syntecxhub-Intership-Web-development-Project/README.md

-# 🚀 SyntechXHub Web Development Internship Projects
+# 🚀  Syntecxhub Web Development Internship Projects

 Welcome to my repository for the **SyntechXHub Web Development Internship**.
 This repository contains all weekly projects built during the program, showcasing my progress in modern frontend development, React, APIs, and UI/UX design.